tjvantoll/articles/airbnb/article.md

 > “We began to investigate automatically generating bridge code from TypeScript definitions towards the end of 2017 but it was too little too late.”

-All that said, it’s not like NativeScript’s bridging approach is perfect.
+All that said, it’s worth noting that NativeScript’s bridging architecture isn’t a panacea for all your mobile woes.
 Although you can write native code in JavaScript using NativeScript, there’s a definite learning curve to figure out [NativeScript’s bridging conventions](https://docs.nativescript.org/angular/core-concepts/accessing-native-apis-with-javascript) once you move beyond simple one-line examples.
 (Look through the [source code of the NativeScript core modules](https://github.com/NativeScript/NativeScript/tree/master/tns-core-modules) if you want to see what that looks like at scale.)
 Furthermore, even though NativeScript allows you to write your code in one language, you’ll still need iOS and Android development expertise if you want to write non-trivial native code for your applications.
-And if you do need to write a ton of native code, React Native’s architecture might be a better fit for you, as native developers prefer to write in native languages rather than JavaScript or TypeScript.

 NativeScript’s sweet spot is for apps that need the ability to easily leverage native code in their apps, but still want the majority of their functionality driven by cross-platform friendly JavaScript or TypeScript code.